 - Set a budget with a loved one– being a tight ass on a Saturday night can be a lot easier if you have your partner/friend/dog sitting next to you being a tight ass as well

-- Get professional help – we know – you think getting professional help will be very expensive – well with Plenty we will tell you exactly what you can afford to spend to reach your goals and where you can shave some of those expenses and we do it for free. (good time to register your interest.)
+- Get professional help – we know – you think getting professional help will be very expensive – well with Plenty we will tell you exactly what you can afford to spend to reach your goals and where you can shave some of those expenses and we do it for free.
+Find out about our budgeting help.

 6. Accurate data

 In the past budgeting was made 10x harder as almost everything was a guess – how much did you spend on clothing last year?
 How much on food?
 How much on your car?
 None of these questions could be answered reliability.
 Nowadays there are a number of financial management tools that sync with your bank account and allow for a (usually unflattering) look at your spending habits.
 Plenty is one such tool.